 6.1.
 Authority

-Under the provisions of Article VIII of the Bylaws for ICANN, the ASO is responsible advising the ICANN Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.
-Under the provisions of the ICANN Address Supporting Organization MoU, the Address Council is tasked to perform this task.
+Under the provisions of Article IX of the ICANN Bylaws, the ASO is responsible for advising the ICANN Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.
+The ASO MoU assigns this task to the Address Council.

 6.2.
 Overview

-Attachment A of the ASO MoU describes the policy development process for global Internet number policies.
-Section 5 of the ASO MoU defines a global Internet number resource policy.
-The Address Council participates in this process during the Introductory Phase and the Ratification Phase.
-Between these two phases, the policy passes the RIR Discussion Phase wherein the proposal is discussed and ratified in each RIR policy forum.
-It is facilitated during this phase by the staff of the appropriate RIR.
-The Address Council will use the procedures described below to fulfill its responsibility in the global policy development process.
+The Address Council shall participate in the policy development process for Global Policies, as described in Attachment A of the ASO MoU and as further described below.

 6.3.
 Global Policy Proposal Facilitators

-At the beginning of each term the Address Council shall organize at least one (1) Policy Proposal Facilitator Team (PPFT) consisting of one council member from each of the regions.
-During the course of the year additional teams may be formed at the discretion of the council.
+At the beginning of each term, the Address Council shall establish at least one Policy Proposal Facilitator Team (PPFT).
+Where possible, the PPFT shall consist of one Address Council member from each region.
+Otherwise, the PPFT may consist of five members, provided that no more than two PPFT members may come from the same region.
+The Address Council may establish additional teams, as necessary, at any time.
 The members of the PPFT will be responsible for the actions described in the procedures below.

 6.4.
 Introductory Phase

-A global policy may be introduced in one of three ways:
+A Global Policy may be introduced in one of three ways:

-Submitted to an RIR policy forum.
-The proposal is introduced into an RIR policy forum in accordance with its policy development process.
+RIR Policy Forum: The proposal is introduced in an RIR policy forum in accordance with the RIR’s policy development process.

-Submitted to the Address Council.
-The proposal is submitted to the Address Council for consideration as global policy.
+Address Council: The proposal is submitted directly to the Address Council for consideration as a Global Policy.

-The ICANN Board of Directors requests the Address Council to initiate a policy proposal.
+ICANN: The ICANN Board asks the Address Council to draft a Global Policy development proposal.

 6.4.1.
-Submitted to an RIR Forum
+Submissions to RIR Policy Fora

-Within ten (10) days of the introduction of a global policy proposal in a particular region, the PPFT member of that region will notify the Chair of the Address Council of the introduction of the proposal.
-The Chair of the Address Council will notify the council of the proposal and will place the policy proposal on the agenda of the next regularly scheduled meeting of the Address Council as an information item.
-At this meeting the Address Council will examine the proposal to determine if it meets the definition of a global policy.
-If it does not then the PPFT member of the particular region will notify the appropriate RIR that the policy proposal that it does not meet the criteria of a policy proposal.
-The Address Council will take no further action.
-If on the other hand the proposal meets the criteria of a global policy proposal then the PPFT will within ten (10) days of the completion of the determination request to their respective RIR that the policy proposal be placed in the policy forum for their region for processing in accordance with the regional policy development process.
+Within 10 days after a Global Policy has been proposed in a region, the PPFT member of that region will notify the Chair of the proposal.
+The Chair will notify the Address Council of the proposal and will place the proposal on the agenda of the next regularly scheduled meeting as an information item.
+At this meeting, the Address Council will examine the proposal to determine whether it meets the definition of a Global Policy proposal.
+If it does not qualify as a Global Policy proposal, then the PPFT member of the applicable region will notify the RIR that the policy proposal does not qualify as a Global Policy proposal, and the Address Council will take no further action.
+If the proposal qualifies as a Global Policy proposal, then within 10 days after so determining, the PPFT will ask each RIR to introduce the policy proposal in its policy forum for processing in accordance with its regional policy development process.

 6.4.2.
-Submitted to the Address Council
+Submissions to the Address Council